renatomaia/coutil/doc/manual.md

 | `"user2"`     | SIGUSR2   | terminate | User-defined conditions. |

 `awaitsig` returns like [`pause`](#systempause-).

+### `system.execute (cmd, ...)`

+Executes a new process,
+and suspends the execution of the calling coroutine until it terminates.
+`cmd` is the path of the executable image for the new process.
+Every other extra arguments are strings to be used as command-line arguments for the executable image of the new process.

+Alternatively, `cmd` can be a table with the fields described below.
+Unless stated otherwise, when one of these field are not defined in table `cmd`, or `cmd` is a string, the new process inherits the characteristics of the current process, like the current directory, the environment variables, or standard files.

+- `execfile`:
+path of the executable image for the new process.
+This field is required.

+- `runpath`:
+path of the current directory of the new process.

+- `stdin`:
+file to be set as the standard input of the new process.

+- `stdout`:
+file to be set as the standard output of the new process.

+- `stderr`:
+file to be set as the standard error output of the new process.

+- `arguments`:
+table with the sequence of command-line arguments for the executable image of the new process.
+When this field is not provided, the new process's executable image receives no arguments.

+- `environment`:
+table mapping environment variable names to the values they must assume for the new process.
+If this field is provided, only the variables defined will be available for the new process.

+If `cmd` is a table,
+the field `pid` is set with a number that identifies the new process (_e.g._ UNIX process identifier) before the calling coroutine is suspended.

+Returns a string when the new process terminates, or `nil` plus an error message otherwise.
+The returned string is followed by extra values, as follows:

+- `"exit"`: the process terminated normally;
+it is followed by a number of the exit status of the program.

+- `"signal"`: the process was terminated by a signal;
+it is followed by a string with the name of the signal that terminated the program, and the number of the signal.
+The strings that represent signals are described in [`system.awaitsig`](#systemawaitsig-signal).

 ### `system.address (type [, data [, port [, mode]]])`